stephband/literal/examples/todomvc/readme.md

 How was the app created?
 Anything worth sharing about the process of creating the app?
 Any spec violations?

 This implementation of TodoMVC was created using Literal's `<template is="literal-html">` element.
+The view/controller logic is contained in two templates in `index.html`, while the model is exported by `js/app.js`.

+demonstrating how
-All the logic is contained in two templates in `index.html`, demonstrating how well suited the `literal-html` element is to quick prototyping: import the element, start writing HTML with literal expressions.
+well suited the `literal-html` element is to quick prototyping: import the element, start writing HTML with literal expressions.
 Bosh.
 No `npm` or any building required.